Sinlung

-Sinlung (origin: Hmar; Chhinlung in Mizo; Chinlung in Chin; Khul in Thadou and Paite) is the supposed 'ancestral origin' of the Hmar people (or the larger Mizo people), the Chin people, etc. The exact location is unknown, but it is believed to be somewhere in southern China.
+Sinlung (origin: Hmar; Chhinlung in Mizo; Chinlung in Chin; Khul in Thadou and Paite) is the supposed 'ancestral origin' of the Hmar people (or the larger Mizo people), the Chin people, etc. The exact location is unknown, but it is believed to be somewhere in modern-day China.
 Several narratives of Sinlung have been 'enshrined' largely in Hmar folklore, such as the Sikpui Hla which talks about a supposed ancestral migration.

 Etymology

 Several scholars agree that 'Sinlung' literally translates to 'sin' as 'lid' and 'lung' as 'stone' (in the Hmar language).
 Therefore, there is an assumption that Sinlung refers to a 'cave with a stone lid.'
+There are several suppositions as to how the name Sinlung is derived.
+Firstly, it is suggested that Sinlung may have been the name of a king, though scholars have found no plausible evidence to support this claim.
+Secondly, it is proposed that Sinlung refers to a literal cave, a view that has found some agreement among scholars.
+Regardless, there remains no concrete consensus to this day.

 Possible insights

 Location

 According to historian and anthropologist, B. Lalthangliana, the Mizos who were Tibeto-Burman most likely lived in the Tao valley in Gansu province or northeast of Tibet.
 The reason for the Tibeto-Burmans leaving the valley is commonly attributed to the constant wars and disturbances of the Chinese kingdoms.
 J Guit argues that Chhinlung, as a cavern, is most likely a place the Zo people passed through during their migrations into their current settlements rather than originated from.